 Don’t be afraid of failing, because the biggest risk is not doing anything to protect your financial future.

-Sometimes negative experiences, mistakes and failures can be even better than a success because they teach you something new which another win could never teach you.
+Sometimes negative experiences, mistakes, and failures can be even better than success because they teach you something new which another win could never teach you.

-Or not doing anything at all because the fear of making mistakes paralyses us.
+Or not doing anything at all because their fear of making mistakes paralyses us.
 If you get it wrong, learn from your mistake and make it count by doing it differently next time.